Bachelor of Medical Sciences (BMSc)

 Undergraduate BMSc Program

 An Honours Specialization in Pathology, offered by the Department of Pathology and Laboratory Medicine, leads to a BMSc degree.
-Students can take a number of Pathology courses including Pathology 3500 (Introduction to Human Pathology), Pathology 3700F/G (Biomedical/Pathology Research), Pathology 4200A (Current Concepts in the Pathogenesis of Human Diseases), Pathology 4400B (Environmental Pathology), and Pathology 4500B (Introduction to Forensic Sciences).
-Students in the Honours Specialization also undertake a thesis-based research project (Pathology 4980E) in their 4th year under the supervision of a faculty member of the Department of Pathology and Laboratory Medicine.
-Course materials, class exercises, etc., for all courses can be accessed and viewed through WebCT-OWL.
+Students can take a number of Pathology courses including Pathology 3500 (Introduction to Human Pathology), Pathology 3700F/G (Biomedical/Pathology Research), Pathology 4200A (Current Concepts in the Pathogenesis of Human Diseases) and Pathology 4400B (Environmental Pathology).
+Students in the Honours Specialization also undertake a thesis-based research project in their 4th year under the supervision of a faculty member.
+This project is completed through two co-requisite courses, Pathology 4985E (Applied Pathology Research) and Pathology 4986Y (Theory, Inquiry, and Discourse in Pathology Research).
+Course materials, class exercises, and related resources for all courses can be accessed and viewed through OWL Brightspace.